dkooll/markparsr/README.md

 ## Features

-The markdown README is validated to contain all required sections from [terraform-docs](https://terraform-docs.io/) output, plus any additional optional content.
+The markdown README is validated to contain all required sections from [terraform-docs](https://terraform-docs.io/) output, plus any additional optional content using the functional options pattern.

 Automatically detects and supports both document and table output formats from terraform-docs.